traines-source/transport-network-animator/README.md

 6. If you like, render it to a video by running timecut-parallel.sh or adapting the docker-compose.yml

 ## Concepts

-This is not
-* a graph layout algorithm.
-You will have to position the stations (nodes) yourself.
-* an interactive UI.
-The map must be defined in SVG code.

-This is
-* a "Harry Beck style" algorithm.
-It will try to nicely draw the lines between the stations.
-* a time saver (given this software already exists).
-It saves you from having to tediously position and animate every single line segment.

 ### Stations
 Stations need to have an id (`data-station`) and a position.
 They may have a direction (`data-dir`), in which they will be rotated (e.g. n, nw, se, e) and a label direction (`data-label-dir`), where labels belonging to this station will appear.